Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Grab some chairs or a blanket and enjoy an outdoor concert.
 There are plenty to choose from!

-- Take a tour of the state capitol building or the Iowa State Historical Building.
-They’re both free!
+- Take a tour of the state capitol building.
+It’s free!

-- Cheer on the Des Moines Menace soccer team at Valley Stadium.
+- Love Ted Lasso?
+Cheer on the Des Moines Menace soccer team at Mediacom Stadium near Drake University.

 - Experience the wonder of fine art at the Des Moines Art Center.
 Admission is free.
 Be sure to check out the rose gardens in the back while you’re there.